-As a volunteer for Kosmorama, you will get to see exciting movies, gain experience with the operation of a festival and make new friends.
-We hope you will join us in making a fantastic festival 4 – 10 March 2019!
+As a volunteer for Kosmorama, you’ll get to see exciting movies, gain experience with the operation of a festival and make new friends.
+We hope you will join us in making a fantastic festival 8 – 14 March 2021!

-From Tuesday through Sunday we present a diverse program of handpicked movies from all over the world.
-The movies are featured at the Prinsen Kinosenter.
-In addition, there will also be events, film quiz, lectures, parties, conversations about movies and more.
-We also share the Norwegian film industry’s own film price: Kanonprisen.
+From Monday through Sunday we present a diverse program of handpicked movies from all over the world.
+The movies are screened at the Prinsen Cinema Center.
+In addition, there’ll also be events, film quiz, lectures, parties, talks and more.
+We also hand out the Norwegian film industry’s own film price: Kanonprisen.

 What is Kosmocrew?

-Kosmocrew are our volunteer festivalworkers.
+Kosmocrew is our team of volunteer festival workers.
 As a Kosmocrew member, you get a festival pass that gives you access to watch as many movies as you’d like during the festival.
-You will be invited to a film-preview for volunteers only and of course you are invited to attend our closing party.
-We are looking for volunteers who want to help make Kosmorama 2019 amazing.
+You’ll be invited to a film-preview for volunteers only and you’re of course invited to attend our closing party.
+We’re looking for volunteers who want to help make Kosmorama amazing.

 What do we expect from you?